julienherrero/awesome-list/README.md

 - [KRTirtho/spotube](https://github.com/KRTirtho/spotube) - 🎧 Open source Spotify client that doesn't require Premium nor uses Electron!
 Available for both desktop & mobile!
 - [Lacerte/clima](https://github.com/Lacerte/clima) - MOVED TO https://codeberg.org/Lacerte/clima
 - [LinwoodDev/Butterfly](https://github.com/LinwoodDev/Butterfly) - 🎨 Powerful, minimalistic, cross-platform, opensource note-taking app
+- [TomBursch/kitchenowl](https://github.com/TomBursch/kitchenowl) - KitchenOwl is a self-hosted grocery list and recipe manager.
+The backend is made with Flask and the frontend with Flutter.
+Easily add items to your shopping list before you go shopping.
+You can also create recipes and add items based on what you want to cook.
 - [localsend/localsend](https://github.com/localsend/localsend) - An open source cross-platform alternative to AirDrop

 ## Go